TokisanGames/Terrain3D/doc/api/class_terrain3dstorage.rst

 :ref:`Vector3<class_Vector3>` **get_mesh_vertex**\ (\ lod\: :ref:`int<class_int>`, filter\: :ref:`HeightFilter<enum_Terrain3DStorage_HeightFilter>`, global_position\: :ref:`Vector3<class_Vector3>`\ ) |const| :ref:`🔗<class_Terrain3DStorage_method_get_mesh_vertex>`

 Returns the position of a terrain vertex at a certain LOD.
-If there is a hole at the position, it returns ``NAN`` in the vector's Y coordinate.
+If the position is outside of defined regions or there is a hole, it returns ``NAN`` in the vector's Y coordinate.

 \ ``lod`` - Determines how many heights around the given global position will be sampled.
 Range 0 - 8.